-- Oil: I use extra virgin olive oil but, avocado, canola or vegetable oil can be used.
+- Oil: Olive oil or any other mild oil such as avocado oil or vegetable oil can be used.

 - Garlic: I use fresh garlic.
 In a pinch, use garlic paste.

-- Seasonings: Ground cumin, paprika, chili pepper, dried oregano, salt, pepper, garlic powder and cayenne pepper (optional).
+- Spices and seasonings: Ground cumin, paprika, chili pepper, dried oregano, salt, pepper, garlic powder and cayenne pepper (optional).

 - Season the chicken with salt, pepper and garlic powder.